 Course Overview

-The Youth Environmental Leaders Learning Lab, developed in collaboration with The Starfish Canada, is a 5-session program for approximately 25 youth, ages 18-30, to build relationships with one another across the country, learn new concepts that will support their leadership journey, and help to progress their career in environmentalism.
+The Youth Environmental Leaders Learning Lab, developed in collaboration with the Starfish Canada, is a five-session program for 25 youth (ages 18 to 30) to build relationships across the country, learn new concepts to support their leadership journey, and advance their careers in environmentalism.

-Our first iteration of this program is now complete.
-If you are interested in our next offering or would like to discuss how to modify this program for your organization please contact us or subscribe below.
+The first iteration of the program is now complete.
+To learn about future offerings or explore adapting the program for your organization, contact us or subscribe below.

 Program Goals